svan-jansson/Svan.Monads/README.md

 ## Async Support

-Support of async workflows is added a small set of extension methods.
+Support of async workflows is added as a small set of extension methods.
 Sync operations work naturally after an `await`, and only callbacks that are themselves async need async-specific methods.

 ### Awaiting then chaining sync operations